 “This paper makes a convincing case that pathogen spillover could be contributing to declines” of North America’s bumblebees, says Rachael Winfree of Rutgers University in New Brunswick, N.J., who studies the effects of habitat on wild pollinators.

 Bumblebees are important pollinators, Winfree says.
 She has studied native bumblebees pollinating fields of watermelons.
 Of the 50 native bee species that visited, a single bumblebee species, Bombus impatiens, did more than half of the work.
-Yet researchers worry over signs that bumblebee populations are shrinking in
+Yet researchers worry over signs that bumblebee populations are shrinking in North America.

 The scenario of infectious bumblebees grew out of Otterstatter’s earlier survey of bumblebee health.
 Bees buzzing in the neighborhood of big commercial greenhouses were more likely to have three out of four major bee parasites than were bees far from the operations, he found.